Search for New York subway gunman centers on man who rented U-Haul van

 FACTBOX-Six facts about Sunset Park, site of the New York subway shooting

-(Reporting by Maria Caspani and Jonathan Allen; additional reporting by Aleks Michalska, Brendan McDermid, Andrew Kelly and Tyler Clifford in New York; Brendan O'Brien in Chicago; David Shepardson, Steve Holland, Doina Chiacu and Sarah N. Lynch in Washington; and Andrew Hay in Taos, New Mexico; writing by Rami Ayyub and Steve Gorman; editing by Jonathan Oatis, Cynthia Osterman and Raju Gopalakrishnan)
+(Reporting by Maria Caspani and Jonathan Allen; additional reporting by Aleks Michalska, Brendan McDermid, Andrew Kelly and Tyler Clifford in New York; Brendan O'Brien in Chicago; David Shepardson, Steve Holland, Doina Chiacu and Sarah N. Lynch in Washington; and Andrew Hay in Taos, New Mexico; writing by Rami Ayyub and Steve Gorman; editing by Jonathan Oatis, Cynthia Osterman, Raju Gopalakrishnan and Mark Porter)

 ((brendan.obrien@thomsonreuters.com;))